2000 Houston Astros season: May

 On May 7, Roger Cedeño's three-run home run capped a seven-run tenth inning that sunk the Los Angeles Dodgers, 14-8.
 Rookie Mitch Meluskey connected for five hits while Ken Caminiti and Hidalgo added deep blasts.

 At Coors Field on May 8, Biggio hit second in the batting order for the first time since September 29, 1996, breaking a string of 497 starts as Houston's leadoff hitter.
-The following game, he collected a season-high four runs batted in (RBI), including a bases-clearing triple in the sixth inning to lead a 13–8 come-from-behind win over the Colorado Rockies.
+The following game, May 9, Biggio collected a season-high four runs batted in (RBI) versus the Colorado Rockies.
+In the bottom of the fifth, Caminiti drilled a Scott Karl offering for a grand slam to deep left field, slicing the Astros' deficit to 7–6.
+The drive was Caminiti's sixth career grand slam and third in an Astros uniform.
+The next frame, Biggio lined a bases-clearing triple deep to left-center field, giving the Astros the lead for good, 9–7. inning to lead a 13–8 come-from-behind win over Rockies.

 On May 27 versus the Atlanta Braves, Reynolds took his first loss of the year, snapping a five-game winning streak which had tied a career high.
 That game also ended a string of 16 IP for Reynolds without having surrendered any bases on balls, starting May 16.

+Holt tied his career high with eight strikeouts on May 28.